ClassiCube/MCGalaxy-Plugins/README.md

 | **CmdZoneInfo** | Shows some information of a specified zone as well as visually highlighting it in-game.

 #### Utilities
-These commands are tools to designed to help staff, improve server quality, and automate tasks.
+These commands are tools designed to help staff, improve server quality, and automate tasks.

 | Name | Description |
 | ------------- | -----|